 iVCam is the only app in the segment with more of a modern UI.
 As soon as you open the app, iVCam starts searching for the laptop with the client app in the local network.
 Once, it detects the app the camera interface opens. iVCam has one of the smoothest connection processes in the list.

-The camera interface here is quite unique out of the other 3, it supports touch gestures.
-You can swipe left/right to adjust ISO, up/down to adjust the exposure.
-You can also pinch in/out to zoom in and zoom out.
-It is a handy thing to have.
-In all the app UI is pretty intuitive.
+The camera interface here is quite unique out of the other 3.
+It supports swipe gestures.
+You can swipe left/right to adjust ISO, up/down to adjust the exposure, and pinch to zoom.
+The gestures come handy and all-in-all the app UI is pretty intuitive.
 It tells you about the network connectivity and even has an auto-reconnect feature.
 In addition to it, you can also connect multiple devices to your iPhone.
 That way, it broadcasts the same video stream to all the devices.

 Platform: Windows, iOS.

 If you are using an iPhone with a PC or Mac, then IP Camera Lite is a good option.
 In case you have a Windows system and an iPad or iPhone, consider buying the premium version of iVCam.
 For the Android and Windows combination, IP Webcam works best.
 You get clear footage at the highest resolution and without any watermark.

 For any queries or issues, comment below and let me know.